ent

 }

-3. Annotation usage in external template:
+3. Annotation usage in external templates:

 {{ range $node := $.Nodes }}